-Somerset County Housing Authority is a public housing agency in Boswell, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 19th, 2019, Somerset County Housing Authority has 1 waiting lists that are open now or opening soon.
+Somerset County Housing Authority is a public housing agency in Boswell, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 22nd, 2019, Somerset County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (814)629-5147.

 As of 05/22/2019, it is not known if Somerset County Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.